-The Secret To Finding Listings Before They Hit The Market
+The Secret To Finding Off-Market Real Estate Listings

-It could be a specific house, like that Colonial you walk your dog by every day.
-You’ve had your eye on it and have even said, “If that house ever went up for sale, I’d pounce.”
+It could be a specific house, like that colonial you walk your dog by every day.
+You’ve had your eye on it, and have even said, “If that house ever went up for sale, I’d pounce.”

 Or maybe you’re an active home buyer looking in a certain neighborhood and have been to every open house that’s held, yet still haven’t found something appealing.